mrdoob/three.js/README.md

 Currently the engine only supports particles and triangles/quads with flat colors.
 The aim is to keep the code as simple and modular as possible.

-At the moment the engine can render using <canvas> and <svg>.
+At the moment the engine can render using &lt;canvas&gt; and &lt;svg&gt;.
 WebGL rendering would come at a later stage but contributions for this (and anything else) are more than welcome.

 Although this allows 3D for iPhoneOS and Android platforms the performance on these devices is not too good.